k-rokicki/covid-isolator/README.md

 ### Prerequisites

-To run covid-pegasus, you will need the newest version of Anaconda, available via the following link:
+To run covid-isolator, you will need the newest version of Anaconda, available via the following link:

 ```
 https://www.anaconda.com/products/individual